-Functions: The Committee on the Status of LGBTQ+ faculty shall study university, state and federal civil rights and equal-employment laws and regulations regarding the status of LGBTQ+ faculty in the university community.
-It will investigate how visibility of the LGBTQ+ communities on campus can be enhanced to provide a better picture of what it would be like for a prospective UNT citizen who belongs to an LGBTQ+ community to thrive and succeed at UNT.
+Functions: The Committee on the Status of LGBTQ+ faculty shall study university, state, and federal civil rights and equal-employment laws and regulations regarding the status of LGBTQ+ faculty in the university community.
+It will investigate how the visibility of the LGBTQ+ communities on campus can be enhanced to provide a better picture of what it would be like for a prospective UNT citizen who belongs to an LGBTQ+ community to thrive and succeed at UNT.

 * Indicates Second Term